microsoft/Codex-CLI/README.md

 | `-RepoRoot` | [FileInfo](https://docs.microsoft.com/en-us/dotnet/api/system.io.fileinfo) | Optional.
 Default to the current folder.<br>The value should be the path of NL-CLI folder|`.\powershell_setup.ps1 -RepoRoot 'C:\your\custom\path'`|
 | `-OpenAIApiKey` | [SecureString](https://docs.microsoft.com/en-us/dotnet/api/system.security.securestring) | Required.
 If is not supplied, the script will prompt you to input the value.
 If you would like to provide the value via PowerShell parameter, please refer to the example. | `.\powershell_setup.ps1 -OpenAIApiKey (ConvertTo-SecureString "YOUR_OPENAI_API_KEY" -AsPlainText -Force)` |

+> In order to get your OpenAI API key, go to `https://beta.openai.com/account/api-keys` and copy your key, or create a new one.

 ### Bash instructions